microsoft/api-guidelines/graph/GuidelinesGraph.md

 - `query` string must follow the OData standard for query representations and is covered in the Query section of OData specifications.

 While HTTP defines no constraints on how different resources are related, it does encourage the use of URL path segment hierarchies to convey relationships.
-In Microsoft Graph, relationships between resources are supported by the OData concepts of singletons, entitySets, entities, complex types, and navigation properties.
+In Microsoft Graph, relationships between resources are supported by the OData concepts of singletons, entity sets, entities, complex types, and navigation properties.

 In Microsoft Graph, a top-level API category might represent one of the following groupings: